Critical Survey: UFP Industries (NASDAQ:UFPI) versus West Fraser Timber (NYSE:WFG)

 |28.52%

-This is a breakdown of recent recommendations and price targets for UFP Industries and West Fraser Timber, as reported by MarketBeat.
+This is a breakdown of recent ratings and price targets for UFP Industries and West Fraser Timber, as reported by MarketBeat.com.

 |Sell Ratings